-From the Kilimanjaro to the Serengeti and Zanzibar, Tanzania is home to some of Africa's most well-known travel attractions.
+From Kilimanjaro to the Serengeti and Zanzibar, Tanzania is home to some of Africa's most well-known travel attractions.
 Because of these world-famous attractions and countless others that fly under the popularity radar, Tanzania attracts very many tourists each year.

 In this article, we are going to look at some of the most popular places you should consider visiting when you go on a safari to Tanzania.
 While not everything is going to excite you, we believe that this list will have enough exciting choices for you to pick from.

-Best Places to Visit in Tanzania
+Best Places To Visit In Tanzania

 1. Mount Kilimanjaro - Africa's Peak

 Rising 5,895 meters above sea level, Mount Kilimanjaro is Africa's tallest mountain and Tanzania's iconic image.
-For those who love climbing mountains and taking on challenges that will push your resolve, Kilimajaro is the mountain to climb.
+For those who love climbing mountains and taking on challenges that will push your resolve, Kilimanjaro is the mountain to climb.

 2. Olduvai Gorge